Robert Hall (footballer): Forest Green Rovers (loan)

 After signing a one-year contract extension with Oxford, Hall joined League Two club Forest Green Rovers on a six-month loan on 24 January 2020.

 Barnet

 Following his release by Oxford, Hall went on trial at Gillingham in pre-season.
 He signed for Barnet on 21 September 2021.
+He was released at the end of the 2022–23 season.

+Later career

+Hall joined Hampton & Richmond Borough for the 2023-24 season.

+In December 2024, he joined Isthmian League Premier Division side Cheshunt.

+On 4 July 2025, Hall announced his retirement from football.

 International career

-Hall has represented England at under-16, under-17, under-18 and under-19 levels and was a member of the team that won the 2010 UEFA European Under-17 Football Championship in Liechtenstein.
+Hall has represented England at under-16, under-17, under-18 and under-19 levels and was a member of the team that won the 2010 UEFA European Under-17 Championship in Liechtenstein.
 His under-19 debut came on 10 November 2011 when he appeared as a substitute for Harry Kane and scored the only goal in a victory against Denmark under-19 at Falmer Stadium.

 Personal life

-Hall attended The Grange School, Aylesbury.
-His cousin is fellow footballer Reece Hall-Johnson who plays for Wrexham.
+Hall was born Aylesbury, Buckinghamshire, where he attended The Grange School.
+A cousin, Reece Hall-Johnson, also played football professionally.